liferay/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/01-publishing-files.markdown

 This integration with Google and other external repositories enables you to access all of your documents from your Liferay sites.

-As a Liferay administrator, you must configure your Liferay instance's access to Google's API Picker. @product@ calls on it to access files stored in Google's apps.
+As a @product@ administrator, you must configure your @product@ instance's access to Google's API Picker. @product@ calls on it to access files stored in Google's apps.
 Your @product@ instance must use a unique API keys and client ID to invoke the Google API Picker.
 The API key is used for accessing public data and the client ID is for authenticating and authorizing user access to non-public data.
 You must use a Google developer project to access the API picker using an API key and client ID.
 The three basic steps are as follows:

 - **Step 1: Enable the Google API Picker**